HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/nancon-k-sweep-results.rst

 linework onto the model mesh and compares it with simulated active cells.
 The new distance export adds a second, planar diagnostic based on bidirectional cell-centroid distances.
-A future calibration metric should still add the bidirectional downslope criterion used by Abherve et al. (2023), where the simulated seepage network is compared to the observed stream network through simulated-to-observed and observed-to-simulated flowpath distances.
+A future calibration metric should still add the bidirectional downslope criterion used by :cite:`abherve2023`, where the simulated seepage network is compared to the observed stream network through simulated-to-observed and observed-to-simulated flowpath distances.